codygreen/llm_api_server/objective4/README.md

 Lets break down what is happening in this file:

-- we are deploying two services: llmapi and nginx
+- deploying two services: llmapi and nginx
 - llmapi service will deploy on tcp port 8080 for the host an port 80 in the container
 - nginx service will deploy on tcp port 80 for the host and container
 - the _nginx.conf_ file will be mounted from the host into the NGINX container

 ## NGINX Configuration

-To configure NGINX, we will need to create a new file called _nginx.conf_ with the following configuration or use the _nginx.conf_ file in the _objective4_ folder:
+To configure NGINX, we will leverage the _nginx.conf_ in the _objective4_ folder with the following configuration:

 ```nginx
 events {